psivilay/my-cat-webpage/README.md

 * _Throw up for no reason_
 * _Waste litter by kicking it up and still not cover your own fecal matter_

-_{Leave nothing to chance!
-You want it to be easy for potential users, employers and collaborators to run your app.
-Do I need to run a server?
-How should I set up my databases?
-Is there other code this app depends on?}_
+_So you want to please your feline friends?
+Great.
+Just stop lying to yourself that you are the boss and aceept your new furry overlords._

 ## Known Bugs

-_No known bugs, because if there, the cats would totally be pouncing around for them_
+_No known bugs, because if there were, the cats would totally be pouncing around for them_

 ## Support and contact details